 - Because we are a lifesaving organization, your pet will be given every opportunity to find a new home, no matter how long it takes.
 Top quality medical care and behavior training will be provided to your pet along with an endless amount of love from our staff and volunteers; therefore, we ask you pay a lifesaving fee to help with the care of your pet while they wait for a new home at our facility.
 Additional fees may be required, depending on your pet’s medical and behavioral history.

-- Due to the overwhelming number of homes wanting to surrender cats, we are only able to friendly and healthy cats that:
+- Due to the overwhelming number of homes wanting to surrender cats, we are only able to accept friendly and healthy cats that:

 – Are spayed/neutered